Galois structure of the holomorphic differentials of curves: Holomorphic differentials of the modular curves modulo

 The genus $g(X_p(\ell))$ is given as (see, for example, \cite[Cor.
 3.2]{BeCaGu})

 \begin{remark} Suppose $\ell\ge 7$, and define $X=X_p(\ell)$.
 By \cite[Prop.
-5.5]{moreno1993algebraic}, the genus of $X/G$ is zero, and the ramification data for the cover $X \rightarrow X/G$ is as follows: \begin{enumerate} \item[(i)] If $p>3$, then $X\rightarrow X/G$ is branched at $3$ points with inertia groups of order $2,3$ and $\ell$. \item[(ii)] If $p=3$, then $X\rightarrow X/G$ is branched at $2$ points with inertia groups $\Sigma_3$ and $\mathbb{Z}/\ell$, where $\Sigma_3$ denotes the symmetric group on three letters.
-Moreover, in the first case the second ramification group is trivial \item[(iii)] if $p= 2$, then $X \rightarrow X/G$ is branched at $2$ points with inertia groups $\mathrm{A}_4$ and $\mathbb{Z}/\ell$, where $\mathrm{A}_4$ denotes the alternating group on four letters.
+5.5]{moreno1993algebraic}, the genus of $X/G$ is zero, and the lower ramification groups associated to the cover $X \rightarrow X/G$ are as follows: \begin{enumerate} \item[(i)] If $p>3$, then $X\rightarrow X/G$ is branched at $3$ points with inertia groups of order $2,3$ and $\ell$. \item[(ii)] If $p=3$, then $X\rightarrow X/G$ is branched at $2$ points with inertia groups $\Sigma_3$ and $\mathbb{Z}/\ell$, where $\Sigma_3$ denotes the symmetric group on three letters.
+Moreover, in the first case the second ramification group is trivial. \item[(iii)] If $p= 2$, then $X \rightarrow X/G$ is branched at $2$ points with inertia groups $\mathrm{A}_4$ and $\mathbb{Z}/\ell$, where $\mathrm{A}_4$ denotes the alternating group on four letters.
 Moreover, in the first case the second ramification group is trivial. \end{enumerate} \end{remark}

 If $p>3$, the ramification of $X\to X/G$ is tame and the $k[G]$-module structure of the holomorphic differentials $\HH^0(X,\Omega_X)$ can be determined using \cite[Thm.
 2]{Nakajima:1986} or \cite[Thm.
 3]{Kani:86}.
-If $p=3$, we will determine in Section \ref{ss:fullmodular} the $k[G]$-module structure of $\HH^0(X,\Omega_X)$ using Theorem \ref{thm:main}.
-Since the Sylow $2$-subgroups of $G$ are not cyclic, the methods of this article are not sufficient to treat this case.
+If $p=3$, we will determine in \S \ref{ss:fullmodular} the $k[G]$-module structure of $\HH^0(X,\Omega_X)$ using Theorem \ref{thm:main}.
+Since the Sylow $2$-subgroups of $G$ are not cyclic, the methods of this article are not sufficient to treat the case when $p=2$.

 When the ramification of $X\to X/G$ is tame, we obtain the following result.